bmershon/published-urls/README.md

 **[D3.js, Shapefiles, Make, TopoJSON]**

-Harry Reid's conservation map was [assembled](https://github.com/bmershon/nevada-wilderness) from shapefiles and tabular data using Makefiles.
-An SVG, including the map and generated bar graph, was rendered with D3.js and exported to Adobe Illustrator for editing before publicaiton.
+Harry Reid's conservation map was [assembled](https://github.com/bmershon/nevada-wilderness) from shapefiles and tabular data using Make.
+This automated process for rendering maps and computing total areas turned out to be very helpful as the story, and therefore the map itself, evolved in the days before publication.
+The map and bar graphs were first rendered with D3.js, then the base SVG was then exported to Adobe Illustator.

 <img src="img/reid-nevada/reid-nevada.png" width="100%">